A shop in the Barkhor.

 7. Round Silver and Brass Gau.
 Tibet, 19th century.
 The back and sides of the gau are brass; the face is silver, showing some nice wear.
 2 1/2" (6.5 cm.) diameter, 1" deep. $225.

 13. Nine Jewel Ring.
 18 karat gold with pearl, sapphire, opal, coral, citrine, emerald, peridot, garnet and a central ruby.
 Among the Newari people of Kathmandu, the nine jewels are thought to bring harmony and balance which in turn bring good health.
 On the back of the ring is an engraved double dorje.
-Sizes 7, 7 1/2 and 8.
-The face of the ring is 1" long. $475.
+Size 7 1/2.
+The face of the ring is 1" long.
+SOLD.

 14. Tibetan Copal Bead Necklace.
 Copal beads are worn in Tibet as an alternative to amber.
-These large beads are capped at each end with brass repousse, many of them also with small turquoise stones set into brass.
-They alternate with handmade Indian beads of approx. 80% silver.
-The central bead is of a clear honey colored substance -- I don't know what it is.
-25" long, the central bead is 1 1/2" long; most of the other beads are approx. 1". $365.
+These large beads are capped at each end with brass repousse showing various sacred symbols; many of them also have small turquoise stones set into the brass.
+They alternate with handmade Indian silver beads.
+25" long, the central bead is 1 1/2" long; most of the other beads are approx. 1".
+SOLD.

 16. Antique Naga "Carnelian" and Brass Bell Necklace.
 Antique Naga "Carnelian" and Brass Bell Necklace.
 Old glass beads made to simulate carnelian.
 Wonderful old bells made by the lost wax process, now so old that they are worn through in places.
 28" long. $395.